JoseRFJuniorBigData/wave_protein/README.md

 # This Python script performs the following tasks:

-1 - Imports necessary libraries and modules, such as os, requests, BeautifulSoup, airflow, and Neo4jConnection.
+1 - Import necessary modules:

+os: allows you to access operating system functionality.
+datetime: provides classes for working with dates and times.
+ElementTree from xml.etree: provides a way to parse XML data.
+DAG and PythonOperator from airflow: provide classes for defining and scheduling Airflow tasks.
+Neo4jConnection from neo4j_connection: provides a class for connecting to a Neo4j graph database.

-2 - Retrieves the Neo4j connection details (URI, user, and password) from the environment variables and initializes a Neo4jConnection instance.
+2 - Define the connection to the Neo4j database by setting the values for uri, user, and password using environment variables.

-3 - Defines a function called read_xml_and_save_to_neo4j() that does the following:
+3 - Define a function called read_xml_and_save_to_neo4j that:
-a.
-Downloads an XML file from the UniProt database containing information about a protein with accession number P12345.
-b.
-Parses the XML file using BeautifulSoup to extract the protein's accession number, name, protein name, and the organism's scientific name.
-c.
-Uses the Neo4jConnection instance to execute a Cypher query that inserts the protein and organism information into the Neo4j graph database.
-The query creates a Protein node, an Organism node, and a relationship FOUND_IN between them.

-4 - Defines an Airflow Directed Acyclic Graph (DAG) called "uniprot_to_neo4j" with a description, start date, and scheduling settings.

-6 - Creates an Airflow PythonOperator task called "read_uniprot_to_neo4j" that executes the read_xml_and_save_to_neo4j() function.
+Parses an XML file called Q9Y261.xml.
+Finds the gene name and GO terms from the XML file.
+Creates nodes and relationships in the Neo4j database based on the gene name and GO terms.

+4 - Define a DAG called uniprot_to_neo4j with the following properties:

+description: a string describing the purpose of the DAG.
+start_date: a datetime object indicating the start date of the DAG.
+schedule_interval: a string indicating the schedule interval for the DAG (in this case, set to None to indicate that it will not be scheduled).
+catchup: a boolean indicating whether to backfill DAG runs that were missed while the DAG was inactive.

+5 - Define a task called read_uniprot_to_neo4j_task that:

+Has a task ID of "read_uniprot_to_neo4j".
+Calls the read_xml_and_save_to_neo4j function.
+Provides context to the function.
+Is associated with the uniprot_to_neo4j DAG.

-6 - When the script is run as the main module, it sets the AIRFLOW__CORE__DAGS_FOLDER environment variable to the current script's directory, initializes the Airflow database, and starts the Airflow webserver on port 8080.
+6 - If the script is executed directly (as opposed to being imported as a module), set the AIRFLOW__CORE__DAGS_FOLDER environment variable to the directory where the script is located, initialize the Airflow database using airflow initdb, and start the Airflow webserver on port 8080 using airflow webserver --port 8080.

-The script is designed to be used with Airflow, a popular platform for programmatically authoring, scheduling, and monitoring workflows.
-The main purpose of the script is to download protein information from the UniProt database in XML format, extract relevant data, and store it in a Neo4j graph database.

 # Q9Y261.xml x Model